calnix/Collateralized-Vault/Readme.md

 # Objective
 Collateralized Vault: contract that acts as a collateralized debt engine

+For a full illustrated walkthrough, please see: https://calnix.gitbook.io/solidity-lr/yield-mentorship-2022/5-collateralized-vault

 Contract allows users to deposit an asset they own (collateral), to **borrow a different asset**  that the Vault owns (underlying).
 Exchange rate determined by oracle;